G.I. Joe: Spy Troops

 G.I.
-Joe: Spy Troops is a 2003 American computer-animated military science fiction action film produced by Reel FX Creative Studios and distributed by Paramount Home Entertainment.
+Joe: Spy Troops is a 2003 American animated military science fiction action film produced by Reel FX Creative Studios and distributed by Paramount Home Entertainment.

 The film was released direct-to-video and premiered on Cartoon Network on September 27, 2003.
 A sequel, titled G.I.
 Joe: Valor vs. Venom, was released on September 14, 2004.

 History

 When Hasbro launched G.I.
 Joe vs. Cobra in 2002, an updated revival of the G.I.
 Joe: A Real American Hero toyline that was sold between 1982 and 1994, they commissioned Reel FX Creative Studios to produce a series of CGI-animated commercials to promote the new line of figures.
 They would follow this up with an hour-long direct-to-video movie titled Spy Troops to promote the 2003 series of figures released under the sub-line of the same name.
 Spy Troops was written by Larry Hama, who wrote the original filecards and the Marvel comic series.